-Sonya Yu is a creative strategist, brand advisor, entrepreneur, and collector who bridges the worlds of art, business, and culture with uncommon clarity and taste.
+Sonya Yu is a creative strategist, entrepreneur, and cultural adviser who helps organizations navigate art, business, and culture with uncommon clarity and taste.

 Portrait by Ja Tecson